Quansight/Quansight-website/apps/labs/posts/moving-scipy-to-meson.md

   alt: ''Cropped diagram of SciPy's external build and runtime dependencies.'
 hero:
   imageSrc: ../public/posts/moving-scipy-to-meson/blog_hero_var2.svg
-  imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone'
+  imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---

 Let's start with an announcement: _**SciPy now builds with